brendobrendo/personalized_frameworks/The_Market/world_wealth_and_markets.md

+## Global Wealth and GDP

+As of early 2025, global household wealth is estimated to be approximately **$454.4 trillion**.
+This figure encompasses financial assets such as stocks and bonds, as well as non-financial assets like real estate, minus liabilities.
+With a global population of about **8.16 billion people**, this translates to an average wealth of around **$55,700 per person**.

+The distribution of this wealth is highly uneven.
+According to the **UBS Global Wealth Report 2024**, the number of billionaires worldwide increased to **2,682**, collectively holding about **$14 trillion** in wealth.
+This concentration of wealth among a small fraction of the population highlights significant disparities in global wealth distribution.

+Looking ahead, projections suggest that global wealth will continue to grow.
+The **Credit Suisse Global Wealth Report 2021** anticipated a **39% increase** in global wealth over five years, potentially reaching **$583 trillion by 2025**.
+This growth is expected to be driven by factors such as economic development in emerging markets and the accumulation of assets by the middle class.

 ## US Public Debt as of April 30th, 2025

 | Security Class                               | Debt Held by Public ($M) | Intragovernmental Holdings ($M) | Total Public Debt Outstanding ($M) |